Yeshoa/FFC-Official-Website/README.md

   The current ones are placeholders and not very appealing.
 (Think of adding images about the Host Nation instead)
 * **Adapt the web for supporting a Forest Cup before being played**
   - Maybe work in how to include the Qualifiers
-  - In /forest-cup, the history table should show "To be disputed" in future editions
   - In /forest-cup/2026 there should be a hero adapted to the new edition, showing an image of the host nation
   - Headlines should be about: the ball, the venues, or news, that link to articles?

 ---

 ## ⚙️ Should Do (Medium Priority)
+* **To do articles:**
+  * “How to write an article”
+  * "How players are generated"
+  * "FC 2020 explanation"
+  * "FC 2022 summary" and other FC 22 articles
+  * "FC 2024 summary" and other FC 24 articles
+  * "Announcing FC 2026 host, meet dates, venues and more"
 * **Include Sponsor Registration form somewhere**
 * **Fix /forest-cup Hero**
   Brainstorm and implement a compelling hero component for `/forest-cup`.
-* **Change "join us" button in the main hero**
-  It should link to somewhere presentating the whole thing, or something like that.
+It should promote the current FC edition.
 * **Change the "FC24 all goals" hero**
   There should be a hero about the FC26.
 ---